Thomas Leavitt (settler): Life in the new world

 Leavitt served as selectman for Hampton in 1657 and again a decade later, in 1667.
 In 1664 he served a year's term as constable.
 His name appeared on the list of several juries, and in 1678 he took the oath of allegiance to Massachusetts.
-By 1683 he, along with 18 other citizens, signed a petition asking that their poll taxes be cut as the signers were aged, "many about seventy, some above eighty, others near ninety, being past labour and work."
+By 1683 he, along with 18 other citizens, including Christopher Hussey, signed a petition asking that their poll taxes be cut as the signers were aged, "many about seventy, some above eighty, others near ninety, being past labour and work."
 By 1691 Leavitt and his wife had delegated their power of attorney to son John to deal with his mother Isabel's share of the Bland family lands on Martha's Vineyard.

 Thomas Leavitt died at Hampton, New Hampshire, on November 28, 1696, while still residing on the land granted to his wife's first husband.
 His widow died three years later, in 1699.
 The couple had four sons, all of whom lived nearby and who left descendants who still reside in the area today.
 In his will Leavitt had made provisions for his wife, leaving her land and "two cows, two swine, three sheep, my brass and puter [pewter], the thirds of all my corne."
 Leavitt also carefully disposed of his tools, leaving his son Aretas "half the cross cut saw," with son John receiving "the other half the tools mentioned with all carpenter tools and his house and ground."
 The will makes note of 219 acre of land, including 5 acre of swampland, owned by Leavitt which he left to his wife and children.

 Thomas Leavitt was buried at Pine Grove Cemetery in Hampton in 1696.